galvao/PHPToolkit/README.md

 You'll find one class per file in the "class" folder, and one example usage per class in the root folder.

+## END OF LIFE
+This is one of my earlier exercises on Github.
+It has many wrongs in it (including the fact that it would be silly to make such an "Omnipackage").
+This repo will remain as a monument to silly beginnings =)

 ToDo
 ----